Optimising Search Results

 - Paid results.

-There are other (mostly ineffective) ways to get visitors, but visitors are not enough, you need targeted visitors.
+There are other ways to get visitors, but getting visitors is not enough, you need targeted visitors.

 Targeted visitors are not people who have been ad spammed to visit your website.